 Secondly, is the national phase or “national” application phase.
 In this phase, the inventor chooses in which countries they want protection.
 The inventor will then file a national phase patent application in each country where protection is sought.

 In conclusion, if the inventor wishes to control their invention in other countries, they can file an application through the 2-phase Patent Cooperation Treaty process.
 A PCT international phase patent application is the first step.
 In addition, the inventor will choose to file a national phase patent application in countries which they want protection.

 Hague System (design patents)

 The Hague System for the International Registration of Industrial Designs is a single patent application for a design patentable invention.
+Unlike the PCT international patents for utility and plant inventions, Hague applications do let you register for multiple patents in multiple countries in a single application.
 The Hague application permits registering of up to 100 designs in 74 contracting parties (covering 91 countries) through the filing of a single international application.

 Carson Patents is available to help inventors and entrepreneurs seek patent protection for their inventions and products.
 Carson Patents specializes in searching, writing, filing, and prosecuting patent applications.